Archibald Alexander Gordon: Private Secretary to the 4th Duke of Wellington

 When Edward VII died on May 6, 1910, many European monarchs and state officials came to London to attend the ceremony.
-Every house in London - including Apsley House - opened its door to the guests.
+Every great house in London - including Apsley House - opened its door to the guests.
 The selection of each guest was made by lottery, and Archduke Franz Ferdinand of Austria was allotted Apsley House.
 The Duke of Wellington and his wife left Apsley House for the Guards Club and left Major Gordon in charge of the household.
 After the Archduke's arrival, Major Gordon took him to his bedroom, which was packed with Madam Abel Chatenay roses.
 Franz Ferdinand, a great flower admirer - asked his servant Prince Karl Kinsky van Wchinitz to go and ask for the name of the rose.
 After being informed, the Archduke wrote a telegram for his wife, the Duchess of Hohenberg, Sophie Chotek, explaining he had seen the best-smelling and most beautiful rose.
 After the funeral procession of Edward VII, Franz Ferdinand left Apsley House quickly and halted Major Gordon in the entrance hall.
 Here he presented him with a golden cigarette case with the monogram of his uncle, the Emperor Franz Jozeph I of Austria and shook his hand.
-Major Gordon then turned to Prins van Wchinitz and asked him if the Archduke would be pleased to receive some plants of the roses he had admired.
+Major Gordon then turned to Prince of Wchinitz and asked him if the Archduke would be pleased to receive some plants of the roses he had admired.
 The prince returned quickly and said yes.
 Major Gordon asked his boss for the favour, and a dozen of plants were sent to the Archduke's main house in Austria.
 Later, Major Gordon received a letter from the Archduke in which he expressed his gratitude.